top of page

 They have loads of milkshake flavours and pretty much all of the food there is kid friendly.
 It's not the healthiest establishment in town, but hey, you're on holiday!

-Drumheller Valley Golf Course
+1. Drumheller Valley Golf Course

 This one is definitely on my to do list!
-If you’re a golf enthusiast, the Drumheller Valley Golf Course looks to be a completely different experience to most golf courses!
+If you play golf, the Drumheller Valley Golf Course looks to be a completely different experience to most golf courses!
 It has a one-of-a-kind backdrop, and it doesn't exactly look like a forgiving course with all the rocky 'rough'.
 I have a feeling I might need to take a few extra balls with me!
-A round with cart is $70, which is pretty reasonable to experience such a unique round of golf.

 Drumheller golf course